RV Shower Won’t Drain: 7 Common Causes And Fixes

 Plumbing Roof Vents Could be Blocked.

 Another thing you need to check is your RV’s plumbing vent.
-This is mainly used to regulate air pressure in your drains while removing the unwanted gas and odor away from your RV.
-This vent extends to the RV’s roof.
+This vent is mainly used to regulate air pressure in your drains while removing the unwanted gas and odor away from your RV.
+It extends to the RV’s roof.

 Debris and even animals nests can get into the vent and cause problems.

 Similar to AAVs, damage in this vent can disrupt the water and airflow of your plumbing, causing the water to not drain properly.